West Irving station

 West Irving station is a Trinity Railway Express commuter rail station in the Bear Creek neighborhood of Irving, Texas.
 The station is located between President George Bush Turnpike and Belt Line Road, approximately 1+1/2 mi south of Airport Freeway (SH 183).
 The station serves as both a park-and-ride and a connection point for microtransit serving southern and western Irving.

-As of May 2025, the station has the lowest weekday ridership of all TRE stations, with an average of 202 riders.
+As of the 2025 fiscal year, the station has the lowest weekday ridership of all TRE stations, with an average of 217 riders per day.

 History

 The station opened November 13, 2000.
 Bus routes at the station initially served Irving Mall, Las Colinas, and North Lake College.

 In 2022, all bus routes serving the station were replaced with GoLink, a microtransit service.